MontiCore/feature-diagram/fd-lang/src/main/grammars/FeatureDiagram.md

 ### Symbols exported by Feature Diagrams:
 - A feature diagram exports the feature diagram symbol and its feature symbols for external reference.
+- The tree structure, groups, and cross-tree constraints are **not** represented in the symbol table
 - The artifact scope of a feature diagram "F.fd" is stored in "F.fdsym".